 Exercise stimulates the creation of brain cells.

+This benefit applies especially to seniors.
 According to the Alzheimer’s Association, “Regular physical activity and management of cardiovascular risk factors (diabetes, obesity, smoking and hypertension) reduce the risk of cognitive decline and may reduce the risk of dementia.”

 New brain cells are created mostly in the hippocampus, an area vital for cognitive function (specifically memory) that is attacked by dementia and Alzheimer’s disease, Ekkekakis says.
 That new neuron creation is regulated by proteins — one of which, BDNF, is stimulated most strongly by exercise.